-A set of appeals (Appendix I) on behalf of Euro Payphone Limited, which BT had no involvement with, are offered as an example of kiosks that introduced unnecessary clutter.
-Whilst there are admittedly transferable points, it is important to note that each of the proposals introduced new kiosks without the removal of any existing street furniture and all of the applications received objections from TFL (Appendix J), which the Street Hub applications have not.
-As a result, the project represented a significant increase in net clutter, unlike the Street Hub project on Tottenham Court Road where the proposed units are smaller units in terms of their footprint and mass.
+A set of appeals (Appendix L) on behalf of Euro Payphone Limited along Euston Road, which BT had no involvement with, are offered as an example of kiosks that introduced unnecessary clutter.
+Whilst there are admittedly transferable points, it is important to note that each of the proposals introduced new kiosks without the removal of any existing street furniture and all of the applications received objections from TFL (Appendix M), which the Street Hub applications have not.
+As a result, the project represented a significant increase in net clutter, unlike the Street Hub project on Tottenham Court Road where the proposed units have smaller units in terms of their footprint and mass.
 The Inspector also made the following observation: